Header image courtesy of Sugarman Joe (via Unsplash)

 Anyone with a sweet tooth must try the glorious cinnamon rolls at Cinnabon.
 The irresistible treat comes in a variety of sizes (starting from $30) and is freshly baked in-house using Makara cinnamon from West Sumatra and topped with a guiltily good frosting.

 Grab a hot cuppa joe (starting from $30) to balance the sweetness, or go all out and order the signature cold-brew cinnamon roll ($48).
 Feeling something savoury instead?
 Sample a piece of Cinnabon’s piping hot cheese panini rolls ($40).
 Made with a special dough, we guarantee it will be unlike any other paninis you’ve ever had before.

 Cinnabon, Unit 298, Citygate Outlets, 20 Tat Tung Road, Tung Chung

 It’s time to restore all those calories you burnt after that hike with a hearty bowl of deep-fried tempura.
-Just kidding, but seriously, if you like tempura in the least bit you’d have to try Tung Chung’s tendon (天丼; tempura rice bowl) hotspot.
-We recommend the Edomae premium tempura rice bowl ($138) for the ultimate experience, an all-in-one bowl with tempura conger eel, shrimp, mixed seafood fritters, snow pea and more.
+Just kidding, but seriously, if you love tempura, you’ll have to try Tung Chung’s tendon (天丼; tempura rice bowl) hotspot.
+We recommend Kaneko Hannosuke’s Edomae premium tempura rice bowl ($138) for the ultimate experience, an all-in-one bowl with tempura conger eel, shrimp, mixed seafood fritters, snow pea and more.